ddesmond/the-tool/README.md

-the-tool
+The Tool
 ========

-Tools for DayZ private hives
+Tools for DayZ private hives.

+I do not provide support of any kind.
+Modify sql for your needs.